OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 receives its current simulation time, a dictionary with input values from other simulators (if there are any), and the time until the simulator can safely advance its internal time without creating a causality error.
-For time-based simulators as here it can be safely ignored (it is equal to the end of the simulation then).
+For time-based simulators (as in our example) it can be safely ignored (it is equal to the end of the simulation then).
 The method returns to mosaik the time at which it wants to do its next step.
 For event-based (TODO: and hybrid?) simulators a next (self-)step is optional.
 If there is no next self-step, the return value is None/null.

 .. literalinclude:: code/simulator_mosaik.py
-   :lines: 50-62
+   :lines: 49-60

 .. _inputs: